ToniWonKanobi/theoveranalyzed.net/posts/2015/2/6/did-you-like-breaking-bad-then-youll-probably-like-better-call-saul.md

 Todd VanDerWerff reviews [Better Call Saul][imdb] for Vox:
 >The most interesting thing about Better Call Saul is also the thing that might ultimately cause it to seem like a minor diversion for all involved.
 Put simply, if Breaking Bad was a show about a good man who chose to indulge his evil side, Better Call Saul is its thematic opposite.
 Jimmy McGill is a man who has been bad, who has hurt people, who has done wrong, and now, he's trying, desperately, to overcome that part of himself, to perform a kind of alchemy that will let him be good.

-I found out about [Breaking Bad][imdb 2] late in the series' lifespan.
-I think I saw basically the last four or five episodes "live" -- all the previous episodes were binged watched in a two week period.[^nf] Such a great show.
+I found out about [Breaking Bad][imdb 2] late in the series's lifespan.
+I think I saw basically the last four or five episodes "live"---all the previous episodes were binged watched in a two week period.[^nf] Such a great show.

-What I am most looking forward about this new series is the same thing I look forward to in all sequels/prequels -- seeing familiar characters in slightly different roles.
+What I am most looking forward about this new series is the same thing I look forward to in all sequels/prequels---seeing familiar characters in slightly different roles.
 I want to see Mike being Mike.
 What about Gus?
 Vince Gilligan and Peter Gould, the creators of both series', have teased that [other characters from the Breaking Bad universe might make cameos][avclub], maybe even [Heisenberg][wikipedia]) himself.

 Better Call Saul debuts Sunday, February 8, on AMC.